 These 8 Majestic Mountain Ranges In Hawaii Will Blow You Away

-While the crystalline turquoise waters and fine white sand beaches of the Hawaiian Islands invite you in, it is the majestic mountains that keep you coming back for more – at least for me, an avid hiker, that is.
-From the lush, green mountains of Kauai to the stark volcanic landscapes of Hawaii Island, there is little more awe-inspiring than these 8 mountain ranges you’ll find across the Hawaiian islands.
+Though the crystalline turquoise waters and fine white sand beaches of the Hawaiian Islands invite you in, it is the majestic mountains that keep you coming back for more - at least for us as avid hikers, that is.
+From the lush, green mountains of Kauai to the stark volcanic landscapes of Hawaii Island, there is little more awe-inspiring than these amazing mountain ranges you'll find across the Hawaiian islands.
+Which of these Hawaii mountains are your favorites?
+Tell us your thought in the comments.

 Designated as a National Natural Landmark in 1972, the Ko'olau Mountain Range is located on Oahu's windward coast and is what remains of the island's eastern shield volcano.
 The volcano became dormant approximately 1.7 million years ago, and steady erosion resulted in the mountains as we know them today - tall, majestic wonders that tower over the Hawaiian landscape.